HomeBlog

 Choose Refine Labs when your team is moving from old-school lead generation towards demand generation, especially in B2B SaaS.

-Choose CIENCE or Belkins when the priority is outsourced SDR capacity, booked meetings, and service-led outreach support.
+Choose CIENCE or SalesHive when the priority is outsourced SDR capacity, booked meetings and service-led outreach support.

-Choose Intelligent Resourcing when the real bottleneck sits in signal handling, CRM sync, enrichment quality, workflow logic, and the need to build a growth system your team can keep.
+Choose Intelligent Resourcing when the real bottleneck sits in signal handling, CRM sync, enrichment quality, workflow logic, and the need to build a growth system that runs on your own stack.

 Want a closer comparison?

 This is not just a question of finding an alternative, but also a question of choosing the right growth model for 2026.
-Some B2B teams need a specialist partner to improve paid media, search visibility, and campaign efficiency.
-Others need owned GTM infrastructure, stronger signal response, and better workflow control inside the business.
+Some B2B teams need a specialist partner to improve paid media, search visibility and campaign efficiency.
+Others need GTM infrastructure on their own stack, stronger signal response and better workflow control inside the business.

 We break that difference down in full in our Intelligent Resourcing vs RSXigital for 2026 B2B Growth comparison, including where each model performs best, what each one still leaves unresolved, and which option fits your growth goals more closely.